-There are also displays covering women’s cricket and I Zingari, a cricket club founded in 1843 and one of the oldest wandering clubs in the world.
+There are also displays covering England women’s cricket and I Zingari, a cricket club founded in 1843 and one of the oldest wandering clubs in the world.

 New displays are mounted every season.
-2018 will be the last year of a display in which we honour the memory of the fourteen men who had played for Somerset who were killed in the First World War and the xxxx men who won gallantry medals.
+2018 will be the last year of a display in which we honour the memory of the fourteen men who had played for Somerset who were killed in the First World War and the twenty men who won gallantry medals.
 We also show the medals won by two of them.

 In our office building we hold most of the archives of the County Cricket Club and the archives of the Women’s Cricket Association, which administered England women’s cricket at national and international level between 1926 and 1999, when control passed to the ECB.
 Genuine researchers may be granted access to these archives.
 Museum volunteers use them to answer questions from many sources.